mariusgreuel/hidrcjoy/README.md

 hidrcjoy is my AVR based solution to convert a R/C transmitter PPM signal to a USB based HID joystick.

+In addition to PPM, the software supports the SRXL protocol.
+Using a SRXL capable receiver, such as the Multiplex RX-4/16 FLEXX, you can connect your M-Link capable receiver to your PC and use it as a HID joystick.

 ## Background

 Many tranmitters for radio controlled models use PPM signal coding to transmit the position of the control sticks to the receiver.
 Often, the transmitter has a connector, from which this PPM signal can be obtained.
 The hidrcjoy firmware is capable of decoding the PPM signal and converting the signals to an USB joystick.
 The R/C transmitter can then be used as an USB joystick on a PC, for instance to fly a model airplane on a PC based 3D simulation.